 \begin{alphatheorem} [Propositions \ref{prop:iHopf}, \ref{prop:embedding-iHopf-diagonal} and \ref{prop:coideal}] There exist natural algebra homomorphisms $\xi_{\tau,\chi}: H^\imath_\tau\rightarrow (H\otimes H)^\imath$ and $\Psi: H_\tau^\imath\rightarrow H^\imath_\tau\otimes (H\otimes H)^\imath$. \end{alphatheorem}

-Under some reasonable assumption on the Hopf algebras (including quantum groups or more generally Nichols algebras of diagonal type), $(H\otimes H)^\imath$ can be identified with the Drinfeld double $D(H)$ of $H$, and moreover, $\xi_{\tau,\chi}$ and $\Psi$ are injective.
+Under some mild assumption on the Hopf algebras (including quantum groups or more generally Nichols algebras of diagonal type), $\xi_{\tau,\chi}$ and $\Psi$ are injective.
 Hence according to Theorem~ \ref{thm:iHopfcoideal}, $H_\tau^\imath$ can be viewed as a coideal subalgebra of $D(H)$.

 Given a quasi-split Satake diagram $(\I,\tau)$, we specialize the Hopf algebra $H$ to be the Borel subalgebra $\tB$ of a quantum group $\U$.
-In this case, we work with a specific $\chi$ which is determined by $\tau$ and we write $\widehat{\xi}_{\tau}$ for $\xi_{\tau,\chi}$ below.
+In this case, we work with a specific $\chi$ which is determined by $\tau$ and we write $\widetilde{\xi}_{\tau}$ for $\xi_{\tau,\chi}$ below.

-\begin{alphatheorem} [Lemmas \ref{lem:U=iHopfBB} and \ref{lem:iHembed}, Theorem \ref{thm:iH=iQG}] We have an algebra embedding $\widehat{\xi}_\tau: \hB^\imath_\tau \rightarrow(\hB\otimes\hB)^\imath$ and algebra isomorphisms $\widehat{\Phi}^\imath: \hB^\imath_\tau\stackrel{\cong}{\longrightarrow} \hUi$ and $\widehat{\Phi}_{\sharp}:\hU \stackrel{\cong}{\longrightarrow} (\hB\otimes\hB )^\imath $ which fit into the following commutative diagram:
+\begin{alphatheorem} [Lemmas \ref{lem:U=iHopfBB} and \ref{lem:iHembed}, Theorem \ref{thm:iH=iQG}] We have an algebra embedding $\widetilde{\xi}_\tau: \tB^\imath_\tau \rightarrow(\tB\otimes\tB)^\imath$ and algebra isomorphisms $\widetilde{\Phi}^\imath: \tB^\imath_\tau\stackrel{\cong}{\longrightarrow} \tUi$ and $\widetilde{\Phi}_{\sharp}:\tU \stackrel{\cong}{\longrightarrow} (\tB\otimes\tB )^\imath $ which fit into the following commutative diagram: